 Students who alter their schedules, whether at their own initiative or by departmental directive, must follow withdrawal procedures.
-Students who do not assume this responsibility are jeopardizing their records by the possibility of incurring a failing grade in a course not properly dropped and/or not receiving credit for work done in a course not properly added.
+Students who do not assume this responsibility are jeopardizing their records because they will incur a failing grade in a course not properly dropped and will not receive credit for work done in a course not properly added.